 How is Erb’s Palsy Treated?

-Other treatments for most cases of Erb’s palsy where nerve damage is mild to moderate include:
+- Other treatments for most cases of Erb’s palsy where nerve damage is mild to moderate include Hydrotherapy and Occupational therapy.

-Keep in mind that the time for a recovery from a brachial plexus injury can range from several weeks to up to 8 months or more, depending on the specific type of nerve injury.
+Keep in mind that the time for a recovery from a brachial plexus injury can range from several weeks to up to a lifetime of hopeful progress, depending on the specific type of nerve injury.

 Are There Any Long-Term Effects for Children With Erb’s Palsy?

-In most cases, there are no residual effects of Erb’s palsy after a child has received treatment and the nerves in the brachial plexus have healed.
-In some children who have suffered from the condition may grow up with the affected arm being shorter than the unaffected one.
-Other long-term effects may include lingering weakness in one arm and/or difficulties with circular movements of the shoulder or elbow joints.
+In many cases, there are no residual effects of Erb’s palsy after a child has received treatment and the nerves in the brachial plexus have healed.
+In some children who have suffered from the condition may grow up with the affected arm being shorter or smaller than the unaffected one.
+Other long-term effects may include:

 What Happens if Erb’s Palsy is Not Treated?